This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 This easy Keto Garlic Shrimp Scampi Recipe is perfect if you’re looking for a quick meal.
 With just a few ingredients and one-pan, you’ll easily be able to make this restaurant-quality dish at home.
-In this post, I share how to make Shrimp Scampi for Keto, Paleo, Low-carb, Atkins, and Whole30.
-I also give tips for side dishes to pair this keto shrimp recipe like zoodles and spaghetti squash.
+I include tips for how to make Shrimp Scampi for Keto, Paleo, Low-carb, Atkins, and Whole30.
+I also give side dish recommendations like keto risotto and spaghetti squash.

 Why Make Keto Shrimp Scampi

 Shrimp Scampi is one of those dishes that is naturally perfect for keto, low carb, and Whole30.
 It has just a few simple, all-natural ingredients, healthy fat, and a protein.

 However, if you’re keto, Whole30, or low carb, there are some substitutes and things to keep in mind when having this dish.
 I’m including tips in this recipe that will help you stay on track.

 - Shrimp: I used 16/20 or 13/15 size shrimp.
 They were peeled and deveined and have the tail-on, but keeping the tail-on is optional.